yorammi/ez-docker-cleanup/README.md

 ## How to use

-All you need to do it run:
+All you need to do is to run:
 ```docker run -v /var/run/docker.sock:/var/run/docker.sock tikalci/tci-docker-cleanup:latest```